Ways of working

 The other themes are:-

-A further large workshop is planned for May 2020 where we will be looking at and developing the identified opportunities under each theme, together we need to prioritise and decide where we will focus everyone's efforts and how we measure success.
+Further online workshop were held in for November 2020 where we looked at developing the identified opportunities under each theme, together we need to prioritise and decide where we will focus everyone's efforts and how we measure success.
 It will be a chance for all of us to review where we have come from, prioritise the opportunities and continue to plan out more detail under each emerging area of work.
-We will establish focus groups to look for and plan collaborative solutions and potentially develop some mixed geographical delivery groups and ways to engage wider within the community – any expertise or offers of help to work on this would be gratefully accepted.
+We will develop the area wide vision for the Area Statement with stakeholders– with a broad remit and wide representation.
+We will continue to look for and plan collaborative solutions and potentially develop some mixed geographical delivery groups and ways to engage wider within the community – any expertise or offers of help to work on this would be gratefully accepted.
 We will also explore the need to establish an overall approach to governance of the groups and the process and set up a small think tank to regularly challenge and influence the North West Wales approach.

 The Area Statement process will continue to develop year on year as we collectively work together, learn more about the priorities and understand what people can deliver.
 The Area Statement and themes are adaptive and need to be continually revised and improved as we deliver, build more knowledge and evidence, reflect, learn and expand our collective skills and knowledge.